jakoch/PHPTracRPC/README.md

 b) Installation via Composer

-To add PHPTracRPC as a local, per-project dependency to your project, simply add a dependency on `jakoch/PHP-TracRPC` to your project's `composer.json` file.
+To add PHPTracRPC as a local, per-project dependency to your project, simply add `jakoch/php-trac-rpc` to your project's `composer.json` file.

     {
         "require": {